 - Arrive early.
 Individuals wishing to speak must complete a witness card.
 Click here to see a sample witness card and simple instructions for filling it out.

 - Find others who plan to testify on your bill.
 Other LaCAN members can be easily identified by their membership t-shirts.
-It is good to coordinate with other speakers (and listen to those who speak before you) to ensure you are emphasizing all the important points about an issue without being overly repetative.
+It is good to coordinate with other speakers (and listen to those who speak before you) to ensure you are emphasizing all the important points about an issue without being overly repetitive.

 - Introduce yourself.
 Always begin by stating your name and place of residence.